 - Reservation Pool - all of the resources you allocate are immediately committed to the organization virtual datacenter.

-The array of resources with the minimum, maximum and default values the end client can order and information on whether the end client can change and see the values.
-The parameters apply to a certain vDC model type selected previously.
-For details see the table below.
+The array of resources with the minimum, maximum, and default values the end client can order and information on whether the end client can change and see the values.
+The parameters apply to a certain VDC model type selected previously.
+For details see the Orchestration Models API.

 - Deploy edge gateway - whether an edge gateway will be deployed or not.